This post may contain affiliate links. Read my full disclosure page here.

 It may be hard at first, but learning to say no more often to opportunities that don’t align with your mission or lifestyle is so important.
 You’ll be surprised to know that there will always be another opportunity to come along, and it may be even better than the last.

 So instead, I laser-focused in what I wanted to write about, and who I wanted to write for.
-I love writing about many topics, but my favorite topics are in personal finance and entrepreneurship.
+I love writing about many topics, but my favorite topics are productivity and entrepreneurship.
 So now, I pitch myself to those type of blogs, and I focus on gaining experience in those areas.

-Don’t get me wrong, sometimes I will switch things up and pitch to websites that have nothing to do with what I blog about, but for the most part I stick to what I am building my portfolio for, which is to establish myself as a knowledgeable and reliable source for young entrepreneurs, many of whom are mothers like myself.
+Don’t get me wrong, sometimes I will switch things up and pitch to websites that have nothing to do with what I blog about, but for the most part I stick to what I am building my portfolio for, which is to establish myself as a knowledgeable and reliable source for time-strapped moms and women who want to scale their businesses and earn a liveable (or more) income from home.

 One of the greatest feelings in the world is the feeling of balance.
 The feeling you get when your to-do list has all the boxes checked off.
 When the home is clean and your work is done.
 When you have downtime to take a hot bubble bath or read a book.